 Library Services & Policies

-If items in circulation are requested by another borrower, they may be recalled after one week.
+- If items in circulation are requested by another borrower, they may be recalled after two weeks.

 Fines are charged for overdue materials at the following rates: